-The Brenman Award is open to businesses, organizations, families, professional preservationists, volunteers, students and other individuals who have demonstrated work or efforts in archaeological investigation, research, site protection, education, public interpretation, open space design, collections, or conservation.
-Nomination forms are available at www.alexandriaarchaeology.org or by calling the Alexandria Archaeology Museum at 703.746.4399.
-The deadline for nominations is Wednesday, June 1.
+The Brenman Award, established in 2007, is open to businesses, organizations, families, professional preservationists, volunteers, students and other individuals who have demonstrated work or efforts in archaeological investigation, research, site protection, education, public interpretation, open space design, collections, or conservation.
+Nomination forms are available online or by calling the Alexandria Archaeology Museum at 703.746.4399.
+The deadline for nominations is Saturday, June 30.

-Appointed by City Council, the 14-member AAC develops goals and priorities for preserving Alexandria’s archaeological heritage.
-The commission works closely with citizens, government agencies, developers and teachers to promote archaeology in the City.
+Appointed by City Council, the 14-member AAC develops goals and priorities for Alexandria’s archaeological heritage.
+The commission works closely with citizens, government agencies, developers, and teachers to promote archaeology in the city.